Why Does Snapchat Says Someone Is Typing but Haven’t Opened Message

 How App Freezes Affect Notification Triggers

 Typing notifications can linger for a number of reasons.
 The Snapchat app doesn’t need to freeze in order for someone to see you typing for hours or vice versa.
-But here’ something you probably didn’t think about.
+But here’s something you probably didn’t think about.

 Say someone wants to reply to a message you’ve sent.
 If that person hits the text field and the app freezes that same moment, then you might only receive one, two, or no notifications at all.
 This is one of the reasons why someone may appear to be writing you a message even though you can see that they haven’t read your message yet.

 Here’s a trick that not a lot of people know about.
 Whenever you receive a message, a notification will appear.
 The message is, of course, then loaded and saved onto your Snapchat cache.
 This means that you can read the message in the offline mode too.
+Because this is a workaround, it may trigger the app to send a typing notification but never actually show that the message is open.

 Putting the phone into Airplane Mode after logging into your Snapchat account will allow you to read all received messages.
 But, the Airplane Mode also cuts away your ability to send or receive data.
 This means that once you open a message in Airplane Mode, the app can’t trigger the notification alert and the sender won’t know that you’ve opened the message.